2022 Kuwaiti municipal elections

 Municipal elections were held in Kuwait on 21 May 2022 to elect 10 of the 16 members of the Municipal Council.
 Thirty-eight candidates including one woman ran in eight constituencies.
 The elections were held in 443 committees distributed over 76 schools.
 The number of registered voters were 438,283.

 Candidates

 Any Kuwaiti-born citizen who is 30 years of age on election day, who is able to read and write in Arabic and has not been convicted of a felony or a crime involving breach of honor or trust is eligible to run for office.
 Registration of candidates took place between 14 and 23 April 2022.

-Forty candidates including one women, Zainab Al-Hasawi, registered in the ten constituencies.
+Forty candidates including one woman, Zainab Al-Hasawi, registered in the ten constituencies.
 Two got immediate victory after running unopposed, an event occurring for the first in Kuwait’s electoral history.

 Results

 No elections were held in the seventh and tenth constituencies due to having one applicant registering in the election, giving them automatic victory per local laws.

 Turnout in the 2022 election was 22.32%.
 Only three out of the ten members of 2018 Municipal Council, Hassan Kamal, Abdulaziz Al-Mehri and Fuhaid Al-Muwaizri, kept their seats.
 Resulting in a rate of change of 70%.
 No women won in this election.